datamole-ai/mff-cloud-app-development/README.md

 # Semestral project

 The assignment will require students to prepare a system design for a simple IoT case study.
 Students are expected to deliver the solution for the assignment in form of text documents and diagrams.
+Students can work on the assignment individually or in pairs.
+In case that the assignment is submitted two students, make sure to include both names in the email.

 The documents and diagrams representing the solution should be stored in **private GitHub repository** and pushed to the branch `feature/solution`.
 After that following actions are required: